 Pending Retirement FAQs

-When an Employer terminates Active Employees due to retirement they are placed in a “Pending Retiree” status and are no longer Active Employees in the ADP system.
-The following FAQs address commonly asked questions regarding the transition of Active Employees into Retirement.
+When an Employer terminates Active Members due to retirement they are placed in a “Pending Retiree” status and are no longer Active Members in the SHBP Enrollment Portal.
+The following FAQs address commonly asked questions regarding the transition of Active Members into retirement.

-The SHBP Member Services call center is the initial and primary point of contact for Pending Retirees and Retirees.
-If State Health Benefit Plan (SHBP) Member Services call center representatives are unable to answer a Pending Retiree’s or Retiree’s question(s), those questions are assigned a ticket number and escalated to a Tier 2 call center representative.
-If the Tier 2 call center representative is unable to answer a Pending Retiree’s or Retiree’s question(s), the call is escalated directly to an internal SHBP Member Services Specialist for resolution.
+SHBP Member Services is the initial and primary point of contact for Pending Retirees and Retirees and may be contacted via email at SHBPservicecenter@adp.com or by phone at 800-610-1863.
+If SHBP Member Services call center representatives are unable to resolve a Pending Retiree’s or Retiree’s inquiry, the inquiry is assigned a ticket number and escalated to a Tier 2 team member.
+If the Tier 2 team member is unable to resolve or requires assistance with a Pending Retiree’s or Retiree’s inquiry, the inquiry is escalated directly to an internal SHBP Member Services Specialist for resolution.